nguyenlanh/-FCU-Data-Visualization-in-Business-Intelligence/readme.md

 <a name="HOLTitle"></a>
 # [FCU] Data Visualization in Business Intelligence #

-In this lab, you will use [Microsoft Power BI](https://powerbi.microsoft.com/en-us/mobile/)  service to view sales data for a fictitious company and create reports and dashboards containing visualizations of that data.
-You will learn the basics of report creation and also learn various ways to share those reports with others, both internal and external to your organization.
+In this lab, you will use [Microsoft Power BI](https://powerbi.microsoft.com/en-us/mobile/)  service to view sales data and create reports and dashboards containing visualizations of that data.
+You can you use **Automated Machine Learning** to create and apply a binary prediction model in Power BI.
+Beside that, you will learn the basics of report creation and also learn various ways to share those reports with others.

 <a name="Objectives"></a>
 ### Objectives ###